Palliative Care vs. Hospice Care

 Example profiles of palliative care vs. hospice care

-Let’s look at some example profiles of seniors who are deciding between palliative care vs. hospice care.
+Let’s look at some example profiles of seniors who are deciding between palliative care and hospice care.
 These situations will help you better understand which is right for you.

 Situation #1: Sarah